 It was meant to keep the sleeping man tied to timber beds which were designed with a net-like matrix.
 The meaning of this ancient proverb is that traditionally, the barbaric rope beds used by people might have been common spots for hiding bed bugs.

 Bed bug sprays were other old home remedies for bed bugs eradication.
 They are pyrethroid or insecticide based, alcohol based, or even 100% organic and herbal.
 These bed bug remedies were eco-friendly.

-Additionally, were safer for use around pets and kids because they had low level of toxicity.
+Additionally, the sprays were safer for use around pets and kids because they have low levels of toxicity.
 However, they are only effective if they are in direct contact with the bugs.